-- Is enrolled as either a part-time or full-time student at an institution of higher education for the purpose of obtaining a degree, certificate, or other program leading to a recognized educational credential. - Is under the age of 24; - Is not married: - Is not a veteran of the United States Military; - Does not have a dependent child; - Is a person with disabilities, as such term is defined in 3(b) (3) (E) of the United States Housing Act of 1937 (42 U.S.C.1437a (b) (3) (E)) and was not receiving Section 8 assistance as of November 30, 2005; - Is not individually eligible to receive Section 8 assistance and has parents (the parents individually or jointly) who are not income eligible to receive Section 8 assistance.
+- Is enrolled as either a part-time or full-time student at an institution of higher education for the purpose of obtaining a degree, certificate, or other program leading to a recognized educational credential.

+- Is under the age of 24;

+- Is not married;

+- Is not a veteran of the United States Military; - Does not have a dependent child; - Is a person with disabilities, as such term is defined in 3(b)(3)(E) of the United States Housing Act of 1937 (42 U.S.C.
+1437a (b) (3) (E)) and was not receiving Section 8 assistance as of November, 30, 2005; - Is not living with his/her parents who are receiving Section 8 assistance; And - Is not individually eligible to receive Section 8 assistance or has parents, (the parents individually or jointly) who are not income eligible to receive Section 8 assistance.

-Students Who are NOT Eligible for Section 8 Assistance
+Students who are NOT eligible for Section 8 Assistance

 Student status must be disclosed for all adult members of the household.

-If the head, co-head, or spouse are students they must meet one of the following:
+If the head, co-head, or spouse are students they must meet one or more of the following: